Codecademy/docs/CONTRIBUTING.md

 Welcome to the [Codecademy Docs](https://www.codecademy.com/resources/docs) GitHub repo!

 We are an open, inclusive, and passionate team of technologists and life-long learners around the world building free programming resources for a better tomorrow.
-For newcomers, contributing to an open source project for the first time can be intimidating and overwhelming.
+For newcomers, contributing to an open-source project for the first time can be intimidating and overwhelming.
 Perhaps you’re a code newbie or maybe you’ve been tinkering for years but haven’t found your project yet.

 Well, you are at the right place, because Codecademy Docs is the perfect open-contribution project for you to get started.
-Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentations, and translations) are written by amazing creative folks like yourself.
+Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentation, and translations) is written by amazing creative folks like yourself.

 Thanks for your interest; we'd love to work with you! 💖